zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_workshop_setup.md

 ![](media/1ec471ec8adfa265e31cc88e64f6c809.jpg)

-1. Once the instance moves to the Running state, locate your **public IP address** and jot it down.
+1. Once the instance moves to the running state, locate your **public IP address** and write it down.

 ![](media/5147489a9317a2972646574b4dce26d1.jpg)